-Join Scott Hirsch for an in-depth discussion in this video Working with oscillators, part of Synth Programming Basics.
+Join Scott Hirsch for an in-depth discussion in this video Working with oscillators, part of Learning Synth Programming.

 As we've discovered oscillators which are capable of generating sine, square, triangle and sawtooth wave forms are at the heart of a lot of synth instruments.
 In this movie, we'll see where they live and their favorite scents.
 And while we're still on the topic of additive synthesis, we'll look at some other tricks you can use when we combine oscillators.
 So let's open up a synth sequence in Logic Pro, Reason, and Pro Tools and we'll check out the oscillator section of synths in these programs.
 In Logic, the new retro-synth instrument has oscillators to make some of the wave forms we discussed.

 We can see oscillator one here has a sawtooth wave.
 A square wave and you can alter the square wave as it goes to the right.
 Oscillator two has a triangle wave, a sawtooth wave, and a square wave as well.
 Let's hear some of these. going to blend the mix control all the way to oscillator 1.
 And I'm going to play back this sequence here.
 And I'll move between the different wave form shapes as it plays.
 That's our square wave.
 And different shape of the square wave.
 And back to style two wave.

 And if I go over to oscillator two we hear the triangle wave.
 It's a little mellower.
 And then we have our sawtooth wave again.
 And our square wave.
 And of course you can blend the two together depending on where this slider is.
 Now, let's go over to Pro Tools, and here in Pro Tools, it ships with the Air instrument called vacuum.
 It's also an analogue two iscillator type synth, with the added twist of having a tube emulation circuit, which is why the iscillators are labeled VTO1 and VTO2.